West Winfield, New York

 West Winfield is a village in the town of Winfield in Herkimer County, New York, United States.
 The population was 826 at the 2010 census.
 The village is indirectly named after General Winfield Scott.
 The village is south of Utica.

 History

 An early school in the town, the West Winfield Academy (Mt.
 Markham), was established in 1850.

+An extensive tannery was last run by the Hiteman Leather Co. and more recently was a superfund cleanup site.

 The Bonfoy–Barstow House was listed on the National Register of Historic Places in 2011.